BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “M”

 From volume III of the book, Duluth and St. Louis County Minnesota Their Story and People (van Brunt, Walter, editor, 1921.
 Chicago and New York: The American Historical Society), we find the following information, which is significant since this was written at a time when the subjects were still alive and running their first big public transit enterprise: Carl Erich Wickman was born in Sweden on August 7, 1887; Carl A. A. Heed, born in Sweden on June 25, 1886 P; Andrew G. Anderson, born in Sweden on January 4, 1882; Edwin C. Ekstrom, born in Michigan on March 19, 1889.
 “In the latter part of 1914 three men, C. E. Wickman, Andrew G. Anderson and Carl A. A. Heed established a service with a Hupmobile seven-passenger touring car as a bus making regular trips for the accomodation of passengers between Hibbing (now South Hibbling) and Alice. . . .
 On January 1, 1916, the Mesaba Transportation Company was organized by the three enterprising young business men just mentioned.
 They incorporated with a capital of twenty-five thousand dollars. . . .
 The first president of Mesaba Transportation Company was J. F. Lindberg, while C. A. A. Heed was vice president, C. E. Wickman general manager and secretary, and Andrew G. Anderson, treasurer. . . . and the other member of the board of five directors is R. A. L. Bogan, who had been connected with the corporation from the beginning.”
 On January 1, 1920, a subsidiary corporation known as the Mesaba Motor Company was organized to supply vehicles and maintenance.

-MESABA TRANSPORTATION COMPANY succeeded Mesaba Electric Railway Company in 1927 running buses in Hibbing, Minnesota.
-I’m not sure about the origins of this company, as it has the same name as a bus line from Hibbing to Alice, founded by Carl Wickman back in December 1915.
-(Along with partners Andrew G. Anderson and C.A.A.
+MESABA TRANSPORTATION COMPANY The history of this company starts in Hibbing-Alice, Minnesota, with Carl Wickman.
+Along with partners Andrew G. Anderson and C.A.A.
 Heed, they first formed the Hibbing Transportation Company.
-In December 17, 1915 they formed a new corporation named Mesaba Transportation Company, which would become the Motor Transit Corporation in 1926, which in turn, was renamed The Greyhound Corporation.)
+In December 17, 1915, they formed a new corporation named Mesaba Transportation Company, which would become the Motor Transit Corporation in 1926, which in turn, was renamed The Greyhound Corporation.)
 In 1946 the president and general manager of Mesaba Transportation Company was Andrew G. Anderson, one of Carl Wickman’s original partners.
 I’m uncertain if this the original company—having remained in business since its founding—or if Mr. Anderson “re-founded” the company at a later date.
 At any rate, in 1946 the company ran 16 buses over 17 miles.
 In 1956 it was running 19 buses over 40 miles and Mr. Anderson was still in charge.
 The company did issue fare tokens.

 METRO TRANSIT (Seattle, Washington) See KING COUNTY METRO.